hilbug/adults-pet-finder/README.md

 - [w3schools.com](https://www.w3schools.com/js/js_ajax_intro.asp)

 ## License
-- This project is licensed under the terms of the MIT license."
+- This project is licensed under the terms of the MIT license.
   ---

 [Back To The Top](#)